 Personal Collections can be used as a way for faculty to manage their own collections in both Forum and Artstor.
 Multiple users may have access to catalog items for a Personal Collection in Forum, but the target is designed to publish only to an individual user’s Personal Collection in Artstor.
 Whenever that user logs into Artstor, they will see their Personal Collection listed alongside any previously existing Personal Collections managed in Artstor.
 If items are intended for sharing with other users, the owner can create groups in Artstor and manage the visibility of their items.

 Omeka is an open source web publishing platform developed by George Mason University’s Roy Rozenzweig Center for History and New Media.
 Publishing to an Omeka target allows your Forum content to be accessed through a fully customizable interface.

 Publishing to an OAI server will allow your collections to be harvested and integrated within other environments, such as institutional repositories and discovery systems.
 OAI Targets for Discovery Vendors includes more information about publishing to an OAI server.

-JSTOR’s Community Collections initiative unlocks the potential of your institution’s special collections by making them available on the platform researchers, faculty, and students already know and use.
+JSTOR’s Open Community Collections initiative unlocks the potential of your institution’s special collections by making them available on the platform researchers, faculty, and students already know and use.
 You can publish either institutional or public collections to JSTOR.